sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-create/abap-extensibility-cbo-create.md

  - **Authorizations:** Your user needs a business role with business catalog **Extensibility** (ID: `SAP_CORE_BC_EXT`) in your **S/4HANA Cloud** system

 ## Details
 ### You will learn

-Create a custom business object that has a simple data structure and publish it.
-At the end there will exist a database table for the business object.
+- Define a custom business object and its a simple data structure

-### Example
+- Create the database table for the custom business object

+**Our Example**

 A several tutorials spanning example will show extensibility along custom Bonus Management applications.